 (b) the Employer authorizes such leave without pay.

-9.05 To facilitate the administration of Clause 9.03 of this Article, the Employer will grant the leave of absence with pay and invoice the Union for the Employee's salary or for the replacement salary costs, whichever is greater.
+9.05 To facilitate the administration of Clause 9.03 of this Article, the Employer will grant the leave of absence with pay and invoice the Union for the Employee's salary and any applicable wage premiums or for the replacement salary costs, whichever is greater.

 9.06 A current list of Union Officers and Committee Members shall be provided to the Employer and maintained by the Alberta Union of Provincial Employees.
 The list shall be provided to the Employer at least quarterly.